-A surplus of £0.029m was transferred to the General Fund in 2011/12 to reduce Council Tax levels for the year.
-An estimate of the surplus as at 31 March 2012 was taken into account in determining the council tax level for 2012/13.
+A surplus of £0.033m was transferred to the General Fund in 2012/13 to reduce Council Tax levels for the year.

-The surplus on the Collection Fund of £0.013m as at 31 March 2012 will be transferred to the Council's General Fund and major precepting authorities for distribution.
+The deficit on the Collection Fund of £0.325m as at 31 March 2013 will be transferred to the Authority's General Fund and major precepting authorities for distribution.